xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 401 cycles.
 But...

-Because acessing memory is to slow from the CPU perspective, CPU architects envisioned faster layers of memory to speed this access up.
+Because accessing memory is to slow from the CPU perspective, CPU architects envisioned faster layers of memory to speed this access up.
 So instead of always going to the biggest/slowest memory, the CPU caches and tries to access the same information in faster memories.
 Today is common to have three levels of memory.

 These levels generate a pyramid of memory.
 At the very top are CPU registers, very fast, but very limited.
 Only 15 for integers; the second level is called L1.
 Is a very fast memory.
 Slower than registers, but almost as good.
 But they also small.